andrest/novelmates/README.md

     git clone https://github.com/andrest/novelmates.git

 The suggested option for deploying the application is Heroku.
 If Heroku can not be used any other hosting provider that provides Ruby and MongoDB can be used, the configuration for this will not be provided.
-The source code includes Heroku configuration in \emph{Procfile} and this makes deploying a straightforward process.
+The source code includes Heroku configuration in Procfile and this makes deploying a straightforward process.

 If the Heroku toolbelt is installed the application can be deployed from the shell: